 There, a small Mexican force under the command of General Ignacio Zaragoza not only held off the French army, they sent them into full retreat.
 It didn’t end the war — the French just came back with an even bigger army later — but it was considered a source of pride and a morale-booster for the Mexican people.

 The victory of the Battle of Puebla on May 5, 1862, was declared a holiday.

-In the city of Puebla there there are parades and reenactments, but in the rest of Mexico it is not an especially important day anymore.
+In the city of Puebla there are parades and reenactments, but those may be different this year due to current events.
+But in the rest of Mexico it is not really an important day anymore.